EKG Rhythm Cheat Sheet

 What it means: The ventricles are driving the rhythm instead of the normal conduction system.

-Why it matters: V-tach can become life-threatening and is one of the most important rhythms to recognize quickly.
+Why it matters: V-tach is one of the most important rhythms to recognize quickly because it is heavily emphasized in emergency and telemetry education.

 Ventricular Fibrillation